DaJoker29/worldbuilding-project-omd/People/Asma Umberlee.md

 **Name**: Asma Umberlee
 **Age**: 13
 **Lineage**: Half-Elf
-**Appearance**: A eerie young girl with unusual scars across her face.
-Her irises glow a bright pink—which intensifies when threatened.
+**Appearance**: An eerie young girl with unusual scars across her face.
+Her irises glow a bright pink—which intensifies when she feels threatened.
 Often seen with at least three books sticking out of her threadbare satchel.

 **Hometown**: Unknown (mother died when she was a toddler) **Occupation**: Assists the town seamstress by magically Mending worn garments and selling scarves, gloves, and coats outside the local tavern.